JPry/choir-guides/_drafts/TEMPLATE.md

 # 3rd Antiphon for Divine Liturgy
 antiphon_3:

+# The entrance Hymn, if different than a normal Sunday
+entrance: false

 # List of after-entrance Troparia for Divine Liturgy.
 DO NOT include Troparion of Ascension
 post_entrance:
     -